-The ADT7516/ADT7517/ADT7519 can output voltages that are proportional to temperature.
+The ADT7518 can output voltages that are proportional to temperature.
 DAC A output can be configured to represent the temperature of the internal sensor while DAC B output can be configured to represent the external temperature sensor.
 Bits C5 and C6 of the Control Configuration 3 register select the temperature proportional output voltage.
 Each time a temperature measurement is taken, the DAC output is updated.
-The output resolution for the ADT7519 is 8 bits with 1°C change corresponding to 1 LSB change.
-The output resolution for the ADT7516 and ADT7517 are capable of 10 bits with 0.25 °C change corresponding to 1 LSB change.
-The default output resolution for the ADT7516 and ADT7517 is 8 bits.
-To increase this to 10 bits, set C1 = 1 in the Control Configuration 3 register.
-The default output range is 0 V to VREF and this can be increased to 0 V to 2 VREF.
-Increasing the output voltage span to 2 VREF can be done by setting D0 = 1 for DAC A (internal temperature sensor) and D1 = 1 for DAC B (external temperature sensor) in the DAC configuration register (Address 1Bh).
+The output resolution for the ADT7518 is 8 bits with a 1°C change corresponding to 1 LSB change.
+The default output range is 0 V to V{REF} and this can be increased to 0 V to 2 V{REF} .
+Increasing the output voltage span to 2 V{REF} can be done by setting D0 = 1 for DAC A (internal temperature sensor) and D1 = 1 for DAC B (external temperature sensor) in the DAC configuration register (Address 1Bh).

-The output voltage is capable of tracking a maximum temperature range of $-128^{\circ}$ C to $+127^{\circ}$ C, but the default setting is $-40^{\circ}$ C to $+127^{\circ}$ C. If the output voltage range is 0 V to VREF-IN (VREF-IN = 2.25 V), then this corresponds to 0 V representing $-40^{\circ}$ C, and 1.48 V representing $+127^{\circ}$ C. This, of course, will give an upper deadband between 1.48 V and VREF.
+The output voltage is capable of tracking a maximum temperature range of -128° C to $+127^{\circ}$ C, but the default setting is -40° C to $+127^{\circ}$ C. If the output voltage range is 0 V to V{REF}-IN (V{REF}-IN = 2.25 V), then this corresponds to 0 V representing -40° C, and 1.48 V representing $+127^{\circ}$ C. This, of course, will give an upper deadband between 1.48 V and V{REF}.

 The internal and external analog temperature offset registers can be used to vary this upper deadband and, consequently, the temperature that 0 V corresponds to.
-Table 6 and Table 7 give examples of how this is done using a DAC output voltage span of $V{REF}$ and 2 $V{REF}$ , respectively.
+Table 6 and Table 7 give examples of how this is done using a DAC output voltage span of V{REF} and 2 V{REF} , respectively.
 Simply write in the temperature value, in twos complement format, at which 0 V is to start.
 For example, if using the DAC A output and 0 V to start at -40°C, program D8h into the internal analog temperature offset register (Address 21h).
 This is an 8-bit register and has a temperature offset resolution of only 1°C for all device models.
 Use the formulas following the tables to determine the value to program into the offset registers.